tlm-solutions/chemo/README.md

 The Transit Live Mapping Solutions realworld cringe data processing plant.

+## Purpose

+- Merge different data streams into one uniform one.
+- Currently takes a R09Telegram and GPS data stream and produces a stream of waypoints.
+- Chemo requires access to the Postgres database to perform the r09 reporting-point look up
+- It sends out the data stream to services like [funnel](https://github.com/tlm-solutions/funnel) or [bureaucrat](https://github.com/tlm-solutions/bureaucrat)

 ## Service Configuration

 Following Environment Variables are read by there service